Jamie Roberts: 2008 Autumn Tests

-After the game against South Africa, Blues coach Dai Young gave Roberts a chance in the position and he was named in the Welsh squad for the Autumn Internationals.
-For the first match against The Springboks, Roberts was selected at outside centre in a fourth new position for Wales in as many tests.
-He would be moved to inside centre as Gavin Henson pulled out with an injury and Tom Shanklin moved to outside centre.
-Wales lost the game 20–15., with Roberts having a quiet game on his 22nd birthday.
-Roberts was then named on the bench for the match against The Canucks.
-Wales won 34–13 with Roberts appearing as substitute., Roberts then returned for the match with The All Blacks.
-He played a better role in this with his crash ball getting over the gainline more.
-Wales lost the game though 29–9.
-He was once again selected at inside centre for the match against Australia, but Roberts collided with Aussie skipper Stirling Mortlock in the second minute of the game.
-Mortlock was immediately replaced but Roberts initially played on and was crucial in the build-up to Shane Williams' opening Wales try but the 22-year-old was later replaced by Andrew Bishop in the 18th minute.
+After the game against South Africa, Blues coach Dai Young gave Roberts a chance in the position and he was named in the Wales squad for the Autumn internationals.
+For the first match against the South Africa, Roberts was selected at outside centre, a fourth position for Wales in as many tests.
+He was moved to inside centre as Gavin Henson pulled out with an injury and Tom Shanklin moved to outside centre.
+Wales lost the game 20–15.
+Roberts was then named on the bench for the match against Canada.
+Wales won 34–13 with Roberts appearing as substitute.
+Roberts then returned for the match with New Zealand.
+Wales lost the game 29–9.
+He was once again selected at inside centre for the match against Australia, but Roberts collided with Australian captain Stirling Mortlock in the second minute.
+Mortlock was immediately replaced but Roberts initially played on and was crucial in the build-up to Shane Williams' opening Wales try.
+He was later replaced by Andrew Bishop in the 18th minute.
 Wales finally claimed a victory over a southern hemisphere team, winning 21–18.
-After the game Roberts was rushed into hospital with a suspected fractured skull.
-This was later confirmed and he would be out for two months.
+Roberts had a fractured skull and was out for two months.